WebAssembly/design/EssentialPostMVPFeatures.md

 These modes are unfortunate for code bases which rely on C++ exception handling, but are perfectly acceptable for C code, or for C++ code which avoids exceptions.
-This doesn't prevent developers from using the STL: their code will function correctly as long as it doesn't encounter exceptional cases.
+This doesn't prevent developers from using the C++ standard library: their code will function correctly as long as it doesn't encounter exceptional cases.

 Post-MVP, WebAssembly will gain support for developer access to stack unwinding, inspection, and limited manipulation.
 These are critical to supporting zero-cost